Adela Zamudio

-Paz Juana Plácida Adela Rafaela Zamudio Rivero, or more popularly known as Adela Zamudio (October 11, 1854 – June 2 1928) was a Bolivian poet, feminist, and educator.
+Paz Juana Plácida Adela Rafaela Zamudio Rivero (October 11, 1854 – June 2 1928) was a Bolivian poet, feminist, and educator.
 She is considered the most famous Bolivian poet, and is credited as founding the country's feminist movement.
 In her writing, she also used the pen-name Soledad.
 Adela Zamudio's birthday, October 11th, is a national holiday in Bolivia to honor all working women.

 Early life

 Adela Zamudio was born in Cochabamba, Bolivia, in 1854, to upper-class parents.
 Her father, Don Adolfo Zamudio, was an engineer of Basque ancestry who had emigrated to Bolivia from Argentina.
 Her mother, Doña Modesta Rivero de Zamudio, was the daughter of a wealthy La Paz mine owner, José Claudio Rivero, who employed Adolfo.
 Zamudio was first taught by a Londoner, Elizabeth Gové, who ran a small school in Coro Coro.
 After Zamudio's maternal grandfather, José Claudio Rivero died, and her father Adolfo Zamudio lost his job at Rivero's copper mines, the family's economic situation quickly fell.
 Zamudio attended the public elementary school El Beaterio de San Alberto for two years (a charity school for orphans, Indigenous children, and poor whites such as herself).
 Her formal education stopped in the third grade, as was the policy for girls.
 Zamudio was also tutored by her parents, a London English tutor (before her wealthy grandfather died), and was self taught, reading great quantities of literature, including feminist works..